-3. LDC Section 4.2.31.D.(3) provides density/intensity increases may be attained through one of three methods: Transfer Development Rights (TDRs); Transfer of Vested Rights (TVR); and density bonuses.
+3. LDC Section 4.2.31.D.(3) provides density/intensity increases may be attained through one of three methods.

-Analysis: Staff finds the application does not propose any density/intensity increase through any of the three methods.
+Analysis: Staff finds the application does not propose any density/intensity increase and follows the allowed density under the Comprehensive Plan.
 Thus, staff concludes this section is not applicable.